CrispStrobe/BlueskyStuff/README.md

-# 🌐 Comprehensive Bluesky Guide
+# 🌐 Bluesky tools & tricks collection

 > A curated collection of tips, tools, and resources for [Bluesky](https://bsky.app) Other collections (some outdated) include: [awesome bluesky](https://github.com/notjuliet/awesome-bluesky)